Know your avatar

 You see, the main target audience for Coke, (and the campaign) was teenagers and mature college-going students from the age group of 13-25.

-Most of these youngsters pass time in the college canteen, restaurants, and cafes.
+Most of these youngsters pass their time in the college canteen, restaurants, and cafes.
+They also love the sweet taste of Coca-Cola soft drinks with fast foods.

-These students also love the sweet taste of Coca Cola soft drinks with fast foods.
-Coke launched the campaign to target these young people who are most active users of the social networking websites and would love to share selfies with a bottle having their name.
+Coke launched the campaign to target these young people who are the most active users of social networking websites and would love to share selfies with a bottle having their name.

-It worked so well that they were able to replicate the campaign in many other countries.
+The campaign worked so well that they were able to replicate the campaign in many other countries.

 From this story, it’s evident that when you narrow down your target audience, your chances of success increase.

-And that’s why it’s so important to know your client avatar…
+That’s why it’s so important to know your client avatar…

 A client avatar or buyer persona is a profile of the perfect customer or client.
 It is a representation of your ideal client/customer.